SERAN05/SERAN05/README.md

-# 👋 Hello, I'm Seralathan C A
+# 👋 Hi, I'm Seralathan C A

 Aspiring Data Analyst | BE Computer Science and Engineering Student at Sri Ramakrishna Engineering College, Coimbatore